Wirral NHS Trust

-The health and care system in England is responsible for an estimated 4-5% of the country's carbon footprint so has a major role to play in reducing its impact on the environment.
+The health and care system in England is responsible for an estimated 4-5% of the country's carbon footprint, so it has a major role to play in reducing its impact on the environment.
 The NHS has committed to reaching Net Zero carbon emissions as soon as possible.
-At the same time, it is facing a constant challenge to deliver cost savings whilst ensuring a high standard of patient care and a sustainable NHS for future generations.
+At the same time, it is facing a constant challenge to deliver cost savings while ensuring a high standard of patient care and a sustainable NHS for future generations.

-St. Catherine's Health Centre is a large modern facility with fantastic views over the Mersey to Liverpool.
+St Catherine's Health Centre is a large, modern facility with fantastic views over the Mersey to Liverpool.
 The Health Centre has over 15,000 registered patients and operates 7 days a week.
-The team at St Catherine's Health Centre wanted to play their part and reduce the health centre's emissions with a solar PV system, and do so in a way that was cost effective for the Trust.
-With a 7 day a week operation and high daytime electricity consumption, the centre is was well placed to benefit highly from Solar PV.
+The team at St Catherine's wanted to play their part in reducing the health centre's emissions with a solar PV system and in a cost-effective way.
+With a 7 day a week operation and high daytime electricity consumption, St Catherine's was well-placed to benefit significantly from solar PV.

 Following a competitive tendering process, Mypower were awarded the contract to design and install a 100kWp solar PV system at the busy health centre.
 The installation commenced early in January 2020.